rolandoam/FakeWebGL/README.md

 If you want, you can keep adding WebGL/OpenGL-ES methods to the code, just look into `WebGLRenderingContext.cpp` and `WebGLRenderingContext.hpp`.
 It should be really straight-forward.

+We also need to work on the Android support for this :)

 ## How can I add my own classes to javascript?